Pandemics I - Determinants and management

 The University of Freiburg is organizing an online course on major pandemics such as HIV/AIDS, Malaria, Tuberculosis, and Dengue fever, but also other examples will briefly be discussed such as Covid-19, SARS, Ebola, and others.
 The overall objective of the course is to train students in the prevention, early detection, management, and monitoring of major contemporary pandemics.

-The Seminar will be held from 13th May 2022 to 22nd June 2022 and is based on self-learning materials and weekly online meetings with facilitators.
+The Seminar will be held from 14th June 2023 to 28th August 2023 and is based on self-learning materials and weekly online meetings with facilitators.
 As a final assessment, each student will prepare a PowerPoint presentation about a selected topic.

 The Seminar is open to Master’s Alumni and students at Freiburg University (M.Sc.
 Global Urban Health, UCF Liberal Arts Students, and AGEP participants).
 The successful student will receive 4 ECTS for the effort.